dladd/pyFormex/HOWTO-dev.rst

   *My Account Conf*.
 Under *Authentication Setup* you can enter your public SSH key.
 Just copy/paste the contents of the file *.ssh/id_rsa.pub*.

+.. instructions:: - For those who may use Ubuntu as their system, after copy/paste the SSH key, please check the end part of it with the help of your scroll bar to make sure there is a "==" instead of "//" before "username@lockalhost.localdomain", otherwise it may cause conncecting problems when accessing the SVN. - After the update, please wait it for another day for the server to refresh, then try to access the SVN using the previous command.

-It may take some hours before the key is activated on Savannah.
-But after that, you are all set to checkout the pyFormex repository with developer access (see below).
+Now you are all set to checkout the pyFormex repository.

 .. note::